 The elephant in the room – it’s time to write about environmental toxins and autism; & how they may affect autistic individuals (written with a healthy dose of cynicism)

 We have been asked several times regarding our thoughts on environmental toxins, and how they affect autistic individuals.
 With a slightly heavy heart, here’s our take.

 While there’s no specific known cause for autism, much work has been done within the genealogy field, leaving many experts to cite ‘interactions between susceptible genes and environmental factors’ as likely causative factors.
-E.g., autism is known to run in families, with certain genes associated with the condition – but some experts believe that so-called environmental factors – notably linked to the mother’s health status in pregnancy, the use of some medicines, and her exposure to certain compounds; may ‘turn on’ susceptible genes or somehow increase their risk factors for neurodevelopmental conditions like autism.
+E.g., autism is known to run in families, with certain genes associated with it – but some experts believe that so-called environmental factors – notably linked to the mother’s health status in pregnancy, the use of some medicines, and her exposure to certain compounds; may ‘turn on’ susceptible genes or somehow increase their risk factors for neurologies like autism.

 The V word – and heavy metal overload